 11. From hand to home

+Whatever you’re holding that has a home, take it there right away.
 Don’t let it linger on flat surfaces – especially the kitchen counter, the ultimate clutter trap.

 When you walk in after a long day, that urge to just set things down is strong, but push past it!
-Putting it away immediately saves you from the future headache of decluttering growing piles.
+Putting it away immediately saves you from the future headache of growing clutter piles.

 12. Permission to pass it on!

+Okay, let’s talk about the elephant in the room: gifted clutter.
 If you receive a gift you genuinely don’t like, won’t use, or have absolutely no idea where to put, hear this: you have permission to donate it.

 It’s time to gently separate the guilt of letting it go from the act of holding onto something that doesn’t serve you.
+Focus on the intention behind the gift, and then let the item go.

-“I wish I had time to declutter…” Sound familiar?
+“I wish I had time to declutter…”

+Sound familiar?
+Trust me, I get it.
+Life is busy.
 But here’s the thing: if something truly matters to you, you find a way, right?

-Whether it’s squeezing in that call to finally book your decluttering help or spending a few minutes to find the right organizing containers, making your space a priority is key if you’re serious about feeling less stressed and more in control.
+Therefore, making your space a priority is key if you’re serious about feeling less stressed and more in control.

 The good news?
 I’m here to make it easier!